desResLab/LINFA/docs/content/linfa_options.rst

    * - ``N_1``
      - ``int``
-     - Number of batch samples at $t=1$.
+     - Number of batch samples at :math:`t=1`.

    * - ``T_0``
      - ``int``
-     - Number of initial parameter updates at $t_0$.
+     - Number of initial parameter updates at :math:`t_0`.

    * - ``T``
      - ``int``
-     - Number of parameter updates after each temperature update.
-During such updates the temperature is kept fixed\\
+     - | Number of parameter updates after each temperature update.
+       | During such updates the temperature is kept fixed.

    * - ``T_1``
      - ``int``
-     - Number of parameter updates at $t=1$
+     - Number of parameter updates at :math:`t=1`

    * - ``M``
      - ``int``
-     - Number of Monte Carlo samples used to evaluate the denominator in equation~\eqref{equ:adaann}\\
+     - | Number of Monte Carlo samples used to evaluate
+       | the denominator in equation :eq:`equ:adaann`

 .. list-table:: Device parameters